Railriding at the Oregon Coast

 Cross rivers and pass farms

 The two-hour, 11-mile round trip is enjoyed by all ages and abilities, and offers a fresh look at the coastal environment.
-Starting in Bay City, you’ll get a ground’s eye view of bays, rivers, trestles, farms, cows, horses, fish, even the Tillamook Cheese Factory.
+Starting in Bay City, you’ll get a ground’s eye view of bays, rivers, trestles, farms, cows, horses, fish, even the Tillamook Creamery.
 Perfect for nature enthusiasts, birders, rail fans, family events and group activities.